legitaxes/ETITeam4/README.md

 + In the first sprint, we will be handling the basic functions of the game such as the menus, movement and the world map
 + In the second sprint, we will be handling the combat features of the game such as attacking, running and **completion of the game**

+The movement of the hero will be through the usage of labelling the grid with hidden numbers
++ Refer to this [image](https://cdn.discordapp.com/attachments/767992821206220810/778903105881767976/movement_eti.png) for the rough layout of the map with numbers
++ **Town numbers and winning tile will be kept as global variables along with the stats of the hero, monsters and all other game menu**

 We will be considering the following Software Development Methodologies:
 1. Agile Software Development Methodology
 2. Scrum Software Development Methodology
 3. Extreme Programming Software Development Methodology
 4. Feature Drive Software Development Methodology

 ---

 ## Automated Kanban Board: